ChilliCream/graphql-workshop/docs/4-schema-design.md

    }
    ```

-1. Again, head over to the `Startup.cs` and register the `SessionQueries` with the schema builder.
+1. Again, head over to the `Startup.cs` and register the `TrackQueries` with the schema builder.

    ```csharp
    services